 What Stories Do TREES Tell Us?

 Welcome to the Trans-Canadian Research and Environmental Education (TREE) program!
-A citizen science program where students from across Canada join with researchers to learn about the stories trembling aspen trees tell and how a synchrotron can be a tool to tell that story.
+A citizen science program where students from across have Canada joined with researchers from the Mistik Askîwin Dendrochronology Lab (MAD Lab) to learn about the stories trembling aspen trees tell and how a synchrotron can be a tool to tell that story.

 Check out our instructional videos as well!

 Let students explore their learning with the help of our Teacher Inquiry Guide.